getsentry/rfcs/text/0136-mobile-tracing-without-performance-v-2.md

 [manual API](https://www.notion.so/sentry/Specs-Screens-API-084d773272f24f57aeb622c07619264e),
 mobile SDKs must renew the `traceId` of the `PropagationContext`.
 The screen load transaction and subsequent events on the same screen must use the same `traceId`.
-When the app moves to the background, mobile SDKs also update the `traceId` of the PropagationContext.
+When the app moves to the foreground after being in the background for longer than 30 seconds, which is the same approach mobile SDKs use for determining the end of a session, mobile SDKs renew the `traceId` of the PropagationContext.
+If the app stays in the background for shorter or equal to 30 seconds, mobile SDKs must not renew the `traceId` of the PropagationContext when the app moves again to the foreground.

 ### Pros <a name="option-1-pros"></a>